sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 * The slowest timing path has a slack of 7.3 ns (at 50 MHz) and a logic depth of 11 levels.
 This suggests a maximum frequency of 1000/(20-7.3) = 78 MHz.

+First of all, the timing is now much better than before, with a maximum frequency of 78 MHz compared to 53 Mhz previously.

 It is very interesting to compare the above numbers with the previous version, which reached exactly the same address too.